companieshouse/ch-accounts-prototype/README.md

 # File your accounts prototype

-## News

-**Upgrading from version 1 to 2:** the latest version of the kit (2.0.0 and later) is not compatible with previous versions.
-If you update your old prototypes you'll need to [convert them as well](https://github.com/alphagov/govuk_prototype_kit/blob/master/docs/updating-the-kit.md).

 ## About the prototype kit

 The prototype kit provides a simple way to make interactive prototypes that look like pages on GOV.UK.
 These prototypes can be used to show ideas to people you work with, and to do user research.